akapet00/pspd-autodetect/README.md

             mesh=mesh)

 # define the projected area size
-area = ...              # unit should correspond to unit of points
+area = ...              # the area unit should match the unit of points

 # run the search algorithm
 pspd.find(area)